Did you know that over half a million cars are disposed of in Australia each year?

 Luckily the scrap metal from cars can be recycled by auto wreckers and recyclers like ourselves, significantly reducing the amount that ends up in landfill.
 Here are some more benefits of car recycling that you may not be aware of.

-A major benefit of recycling cars is that the steel from their parts can be reused for other purposes.
+A major benefit of car recycling is that the steel from their parts can be reused for other purposes.
 This means that new ore doesn’t have to be mined and less energy is needed for the manufacture of recycled steel.
 This results in less air pollution, less water pollution and less mining waste, all a plus for the environment.

 Proper recycling of cars also safely disposes of hazardous materials from the vehicle, such as oil, coolant, brake fluid and air conditioning gases that are harmful to environment and humans.